jhoffman5/student_accessible_files/networking/projects/p1/README.md

 is contained in the received packet (and associated metadata).

 Upon receiving a packet from a client, the server attempts to interpret the bytes as a ServerDatagram.
-It will create an ackknowledgement by sending back the same sequence number contained in the received packet.
+It will create an acknowledgement by sending back the same sequence number contained in the received packet.
 It also sends back the total number of bytes in the received datagram.
 In other words, the number of bytes returned by recvfrom.